rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/2-0-hierarchy-of-scopes.md

 * (R1) `S` is a normalized setup of sets.
 * (R2) `S` has one and only one root set.

-Note that "a hierarchy of scopes" can also be described as **a rooted normalized setup**.
+Note that "a hierarchy of scopes" is synonymous to
+"a rooted normalized setup".

 * `(#RS(H) == 1)` is (required to be) true